 My article was not particularly original, but it generated a firestorm of objections.
 I realized I needed to learn more in order to say something semi-persuasive on the topic.
 And the best way to learn is to ask leading scholars who have worked on related questions from different disciplinary perspectives for their thoughts (needless to say, relying on other scholars needs to be complemented by one's own reading and other ways of learning).
+The China Review liked the idea and provided space for such essays.
 To our pleasant surprise, almost all the leading scholars we contacted agreed to write essays on Chinese identity.

 We asked philosophers, historians, and legal theorists from diverse backgrounds to prepare articles on the theme of what it means to be, or to become, Chinese.
 The conference was due to take place in Hong Kong but we had to move it online due to COVID restrictions.
 The conference was bilingual (English and Chinese), with each speaker speaking in his or her preferred language.
 The contributors presented their articles and scholars from different disciplines and backgrounds served as commentators.
-The articles were revised in response to the comments and we publish them here.4

-The question of Chineseness can be explored from (at least!) four perspectives: A descriptive perspective, a historical perspective, a normative perspective, and a legal perspective.
-Articles by Zhao Tingyang and Roger Ames show that to be, or to become, Chinese means to partake of a relational worldview.
-Articles by Yuri Pines, Patricia Ebrey, Peter Bol, and Wang Hui discuss the changing perspectives on Chinese identity in history.
-Articles by Wang Pei, Huang Ko-Wu, and Shuchen Xiang are more explicitly normative in orientation: To be(come) Chinese means to have certain commitments to the family (Wang), the country (Huang), and/or the world (Xiang).
-Albert Chen's article discusses what it means to be(come) Chinese from a legal perspective.
-Some articles straddle between the different perspectives but we can use this four-fold distinction to help us make sense of what it means to be(come) Chinese.
+The articles were revised in response to the comments and we publish them here.4 perspectives on Chinese identity in history.
+Articles by Wang Pei, Albert Chen, Huang Ko-Wu, and Shuchen Xiang are more explicitly normative in orientation: To be(come) Chinese means to have certain commitments to the family (Wang), the country (Chen, Huang), and/or the world (Xiang).
+Some articles straddle between the different perspectives but we can use this three-fold distinction to help us make sense of what it means to be(come) Chinese.
 Let me say a bit more about each article in the context of these perspectives, with some critical commentary as well.